Open Market Operations

 Open market operation is the purchase and sale of government securities, first class bills of exchange and promissory notes by the Reserve or Central Bank to control the volume of credit in the country.

 When securities are purchased by central bank, then money supply with commercial banks and public increases.
 This will further expand credit in the economy.
 When securities are sold by central bank, then money supply in the economy decreases.
 This leads to credit contraction.

 In other words, when the central bank decides to pump money into circulation, it buys back the government securities, bills and bonds, and when it decides to reduce money in circulation, it sells the government bonds and securities.

-Open market operations have become the major instrument of monetary control Opens in new window in industrial countries.
-In those countries, the evolution of well-developed, active interbank, money, and securities markets has enabled central banks to undertake outright or repurchase agreements in securities or foreign exchange as needed to provide or absorb bank reserves.
+Open market operation has become the major instrument of monetary control Opens in new window; it is the most powerful and widely used tool of monetary control.
+First used in the US by the Federal Reserve System in 1922 has ever since been used as a major weapon of credit control in most developed countries.
+In those countries the evolution of well-developed, active interbank, money, and securities markets have enabled central banks to undertake outright or repurchase agreements in securities or foreign exchange as needed to provide or absorb bank reserves.

 Advantages of Open Market OperationsThe advantages of open market operations are well known.

 - The instrument provides great flexibility in the timing and volume of monetary policy operations at the initiative of the central bank.

 - It permits an impersonal, market-oriented business relationship with counterparties; and